brentys25/brentys25.github.io/project2.md

 ## Project Outcomes
 1000 posts each from r/machinelearning and r/statistics were scrapped.
 After some data cleaning, each post (title and contents) was tokenized and saved.
 A KMeans model is then fitted on the word tokens, and the KMeans model with the lowest inertia value was chosen.<br><br>

-Clusters with majority (>90%) r/statistics or majority r/machinelearning posts were identified, and the common words were analyzed:<br><br>
+Clusters with majority (>90%) r/statistics or majority r/machinelearning posts were identified, and the common words were analyzed. r/statistics seems more oriented towards understanding and correctly applying statistical principles and methods, often in academic or research contexts.
+On the other hand, r/machinelearning is more focused on advanced machine learning techniques, practical implementation, emerging technologies, and industry trends.

+<br><br>
 <table>
 <thead>
 <tr>